bracesoftware/DETUtils-Old/a_interiors.md

 ***Streamer***

-- Make sure you have *streamer.inc* include file.
+- Make sure you have *streamer.inc* include file for *CreateCustomInteriorEx*.

 ***Making filterscript with a_interiors?***
 - Well, we have good news for you, because there is also new filterscript support feature.